 As I’ve written before, it’s turn-based combat which does it for me.
 It just doesn’t feel representative of a real fight: if you’re confronted with a huge monster, you’re not going to politely wait while it considers its options and then takes its turn to strike.
 This says an awful lot about my personality and it’s obvious I don’t have the patience required for the genre.
 I’d much rather run into the battle with a scream and swords raised, and hopefully come out victorious.
 No guts, no glory as they say.

 So why on earth did I decide to back Black Book on Kickstarter last week?
-Morteshka’s project is being advertised as ‘an adventure game with deck-building turn-based combat’ so you’d think it would be everything I don’t enjoy.
-The truth is that I’ve had this one on my Steam wishlist since it appeared in my recommendations at the beginning of the year and when I found out about the crowdfunding campaign, I headed over become a backer and try the prologue.
+Morteshka’s project is being advertised as ‘an adventure game with deck-building turn-based combat’ so you’d think I would have run away screaming.
+The truth is that I’ve had this one on my Steam wishlist since it appeared in my recommendations at the beginning of the year and when I found out about the crowdfunding campaign, I headed over become a backer and cuoldn’t wait to try the prologue.

 This game tells the story of a young girl named Vasilisa, destined to become a witch and left heartbroken when her beloved dies in mysterious circumstances.
 She is given the Black Book, an ancient artefact which is said to be powerful enough to grant any wish to the person who is able to unlock its seven seals, and sets out on a quest to bring him back to her.
 Her journey will see her face the destructive influence of dark magic: will she surrender to its forces and become a lost sorceress or will she atone for selling her soul?